ElizabethNorman/CPSC321-Final-Project/README.md

 The code could use some refactoring in places, and I was going to fix it before uploading, but decided to keep it.
 This is what I did in a week with very little C experience and a lot of end of semester pressure weighing down on me.

+The following is copied verbatim from the assignment submission README

 ### Instructions: